smakam/dockerdeploy/docker-custom-cloud/azure/docker-deploy.md

  - Docker creates system containers in master and worker nodes that takes care of background tasks like tying in with logging, Load balancer.
  - Upgrade is done using rolling upgrade of nodes - minimum 3 managers are needed
  - Logs from containers to a native cloud provider abstraction (a storage account in the created resource group)
  - cloudstor is used as volume plugin for persistent storage - available only in edge channel.
-I could not get this to work for me.
+I could not initially get this to work for me.
+The issue is caused by incorrect alias and I got it fixed by following the steps here(https://forums.docker.com/t/services-stuck-in-pending-when-using-cloudstor-azure-volumes/29938/10)

 **Reference:**
 https://docs.docker.com/docker-for-azure